I’m sure you know that your body runs on glucose… but what if I told you there is an alternative, more efficient, energy source?

 As you probably know, the main way your body stores excess energy is in fat.
 The average adult has anywhere from 15-40lb of body fat, but also stores condensed carbohydrate energy in the form of glycogen – around 0.7lb in the liver, and minor amounts in muscles and other tissues.

-Glycogen is easily converted back into blood glucose and acts as a buffer to prevent spikes in blood sugar levels between meals or after intense exercise.
-Usually, your body constantly replenishes glycogen, but during fasting or after a sudden carbohydrate drop, your glycogen storage becomes drained within a few days.
+Glycogen is easily converted into blood glucose and helps prevent spikes in blood sugar levels between meals or after intense exercise.
+Usually, your body constantly replenishes glycogen, but during fasting, your glycogen storage becomes drained within a few days.

 Cells take in glucose and use enzymes to change it into fuel.
 When your blood glucose increases to levels above what your body immediately needs, insulin is released.
 This phenomenon triggers the formation of glycogen, and eventually, energy storage as fat.